EU leaders know of Ukraine's 'existential' need for aid - senior official | Law-Order

 European Union leaders are conscious of how "existential" financial aid is to Ukraine and will honour their commitments, a senior official said on Friday, less than a week before a summit where billions in aid for Kyiv hang in balance.

-European Union leaders are conscious of how "existential" financial aid is to Ukraine and will honour their commitments, a senior official said on Friday, less than a week before a summit where billions in aid for Kyiv hang in balance.
 Ahead of the year's final summit of EU leaders in Brussels on Dec.
-14-15, Hungary has threatened to veto a proposal for the bloc to grant 50 billion euros in budget aid to Kyiv through 2027, and another one to start membership talks with Ukraine.
+14-15, Hungary has threatened to veto a proposal for the bloc to grant 50 billion euros in budget aid to Kyiv through 2027.

-Failure to deliver on those promises would be seen as a major political blow in Ukraine, exhausted from fighting against a large-scale Russian military invasion since February, 2022.
-With most of Ukraine's revenue going to finance the war, the country relies heavily on economic assistance from the West to keep going.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)